 This gorgeous bay, named after the happy few who own luxury property on this exclusive cape – is home to a stunning public beach.

 Writing that this beach is pebbly would be an understatement.
 The pebbles here are big and super annoying.
 But the water is so tempting… especially if you hiked your way to the bay as we did.

 We couldn’t resist taking a dip in this beautiful natural scenery and we’re pretty sure you won’t either.
 You’ll look clumsy for sure.
 Then again, so does every other bather at this beach.
 Even water shoes are no match for these pebbles.

 This is not the kind of beach where you’ll want to spend the entire afternoon but it’s certainly worth experiencing for an hour or two.

 The majority of public beaches in Nice aren’t that special compared to some of the other French Riviera beaches on this list.
 The pebbles make it difficult to enjoy them for more than an hour or so and the slope at the waterline is rather steep.

 That being noted, the private beaches that fringe the Promenade des Anglais in Nice are rather – well – nice.
 Narrowing it down to one private beach isn’t an option because all of them offer a pretty similar experience.

-But there’s one public beach that’s very different from all other beaches in Nice.
-Coco beach is a tiny public beach located on the easternmost tip of the Baie des Anges.
+But one public beach is very different from all other beaches in Nice.
+Coco Beach is a tiny public beach located on the easternmost tip of the Baie des Anges.
 It consists of flat rocks perfect for sunbathing.
-Some ladders make it easier to take a dip in the Mediterranean sea.
+Some ladders make it easier to take a dip in the Mediterranean Sea.
 Showers are available as well.